 In women the most common location for ulcers is the outer lips of the vagina (labia majora).
 “Kissing ulcers” may develop.
 These are ulcers that occur on opposite surfaces of the labia.

 Other areas such as the inner vagina lips (labia minora), the area between the genitals and the anus (perineal area), and inner thighs may also be involved.
 The most common symptoms in women are pain with urination and intercourse.

 The ulcer may look like a chancre, the typical sore of primary syphilis.

 Approximately half of the people infected with a chancroid will develop enlarged inguinal lymph nodes, the nodes located in the fold between the leg and the lower abdomen.

 Half of those who have swelling of the inguinal lymph nodes will progress to a point where the nodes break through the skin, producing draining abscesses.

 The swollen lymph nodes and abscesses are often referred to as buboes.

 Chancroid is diagnosed by looking at the ulcer(s) and checking for swollen lymph nodes.
 There are no blood tests for chancroid.

-The infection is treated with antibiotics.
+The infection is treated with antibiotics by taking a STD Treatment in Mumbai.
 Large lymph node swellings need to be drained, either with a needle or local surgery.